argonne-lcf/athenak-vis/README.md

 # athenak-vis
-ALCF Visualization team scripts for AthenaK simulation outputs, originally for Department of Energy SC24 Exhibitor booth.
+ALCF Visualization team scripts for AthenaK simulation outputs, originally for generating a video for the Department of Energy's SC24 Exhibitor booth.

 Slightly modified versions of scripts from original repo: https://github.com/IAS-Astrophysics/athenak/tree/main/vis/python